octopus-db/documentation/docs/source/usage.rst

 **That’s basically it.** Talking to the database via WFS takes three short lines of code.
 Everything below this line does not deal with data access anymore, but with data presentation. [#]_

 **Example 1.
-Australian 10Be-derived catchment-averaged denudation rates**
+Australian :sub:`10`Be-derived catchment-averaged denudation rates**

-Here we fetch and plot Australian catchment-averaged 10Be denudation rates (i.e., layer *‘be10-denude:crn_aus_basins’* from the above list)
+In this example we fetch and plot Australian catchment-averaged :sub:`10`Be denudation rates (i.e., layer *‘be10-denude:crn_aus_basins’* from the above list)

 .. code-block:: r